bibbox/app-cBioPortal/INSTALL-APP.md

 [Insert Figure]

-After confirming by clicking "Install," the app will be installed as a BIBBOX instance.
-Once the installation is complete, you only need to follow a few steps to use the app for the first time, which are described below.
+After confirming by clicking "Install," the App will be installed as a BIBBOX instance.
+Once the installation is complete, you only need to follow a few steps to use the App for the first time, which are described below.

 ## Setup after BIBBOX or stand-alone installation